mastaehe/bonsaiai.github.io/source/includes/getting-started/_quick-start.html.md

 interface can be found in our [Examples][2] and the full source code for you to take a look at is on [Bonsai's GitHub][3].

-If you'd prefer not to use our web interface, head to our [CLI Guide][11] to follow a similar guide to this one on your local computer.
+If you'd prefer not to use our web interface, instead follow [Run the Platform Locally][11] for a similar guide to this one on your local computer.

 ## BRAIN Dashboard